Connect with us

 Advertisement

 Far from being the only printer to “go green” in the last decade, DCC and a number of other shops across the country have taken it a giant step further by becoming SGP-certified.
-The Sustainable Green Printing Partnership (SGP) is a comprehensive sustainability certifier of print facilities.
+The (SGP) is a comprehensive sustainability certifier of print facilities.
 It encourages printers to reduce their environmental impact and increase social awareness of their best practices in order to provide print buyers a more sustainable supply chain.

 Grant has been on the SGP Marketing Committee since 2014, and recently became an SGP board member in January.